Transportation

 School Zones

-The Plainview-Old Bethpage school zones as of the 2024-2025 school year can be viewed on a map at the link below.
+The Plainview-Old Bethpage school zones can be viewed on a map at the link below.
 Please note the following:

 - The homes within the school zones for Pasadena Elementary and Stratford Rd Elementary will attend POB Middle School.